phreda4/r3vm/README.md

 REDRAW | --
 ```
 It does not consume or produce values in the stack but it updates the graphic screen with the buffer in memory, this is a side effect.

-we use "|" to indicate comment until the end of the line (the first exception to word separation).

 ```
 ;	| End of Word